 Figures for absorbency come from tests which don’t take account of how the pad is used.
 The normal amount of urine excreted by an adult at one time is about a cupful.
 Most bed pads are able to hold several times this amount.
 So what is important?

-SPEED that the pad absorbs.
+The most important factor is the SPEED that the pad absorbs.
 The tests that produce absorbency figures take no account of the sudden rush of urine that is the feature of many types of incontinence.
-High quality bed pads absorb quickly.
+However, high quality bed pads will absorb quickly.

-MATERIALS.
+Finally, consider the MATERIALS.
 A poor bed pad can very uncomfortable to sleep on.
-As well as being soft high quality pads wick water away from your skin so you remain comfortable and dry even after the pad has been used.
-We all move in our sleep so as well as being leakproof the lower layer of the pad has to grip the sheet so that the pad stays flat.
+As well as being soft, high quality pads wick water away from your skin so you remain comfortable and dry even after the pad has been used.
+We all move in our sleep, so as well as being leakproof, the lower layer of the pad has to grip the sheet so that the pad stays flat.

 A well-designed incontinence bed pad manages to fulfil all these requirements, and at an affordable price.